genielabs/homegenie.it/source/mini/1.2/examples/smart-shutters/index.md

-Shieldy employs the same *ESP32-C3* board used for the [Smart color light](../smart-led) and implements the same functionality with the addition of IR/RF transceiver capabilities.
+Shieldy employs the same *ESP32-C3* board used for the [Smart color light](../smart-led) and implements the same functionality to control the builtin RGB LED.